Netanyahu out, Bennett in as Israel marks end of an era - Up News Info

 Article content

+In Tel Aviv, thousands turned out to welcome the result, after four inconclusive elections in two years.

+“I am here celebrating the end of an era in Israel,” said Erez Biezuner in Rabin Square.
+“We want them to succeed and to unite us again,” he added, as flag-waving supporters of the new government sang and danced around him.

-Addressing parliament before Bennett was sworn in, a combative Netanyahu said: “If we are destined to go into the opposition, we will do so with our heads held high until we can topple it.”
+But a combative Netanyahu, 71, said he would be back sooner than expected.
+“If we are destined to go into the opposition, we will do so with our heads held high until we can topple it,” he told parliament before Bennett was sworn in.

-The new government, formed after an inconclusive March 23 election, largely plans to avoid sweeping moves on hot-button international issues such as policy toward the Palestinians, and to focus instead on domestic reforms.
+The new government largely plans to avoid sweeping moves on hot-button international issues such as policy toward the Palestinians, and to focus instead on domestic reforms.

 Palestinians were unmoved by the change of administration, predicting that Bennett, a former defense chief who advocates annexing parts of the occupied West Bank, would pursue the same right-wing agenda as Likud party leader Netanyahu.